US great Biles set to return after two-year absence

 Four-time Olympic gold medallist Simone Biles is set to make her return to competitive gymnastics at the 2023 US Classic in August.

-The 26-year-old American, who has not competed since the 2020 Olympics in Tokyo in 2021, took a break from the sport to work on her mental health.
+The 26-year-old, who has not competed since the delayed 2020 Olympics in Tokyo in 2021, took a break from the sport to work on her mental health.

-She withdrew from five of her six finals in Tokyo over mental health and safety concerns.
+The American withdrew from five of her six finals in Tokyo over mental health and safety concerns.

 It is not yet known if she will compete at next year's Olympics in Paris.